 A few years ago, I decided to indulge myself and went back to college for a year and did a course in Journalism.
-It was a part time evening course, once or twice per week, which I enrolled upon really to satisfy my curiosity about the world of news reporting.
+It was a part-time evening course, once or twice per week, which I enrolled upon to satisfy my curiosity about the world of news reporting.

-I enjoyed it thoroughly and although I did not do it for the purpose of changing my career, I did learn much about the skill of writing news and crafting engaging copy that others would be compelled to read.
+I enjoyed it thoroughly, and although I did not do it to change my career, I did learn much about the skill of writing news and crafting engaging copy that others would be compelled to read.

 Writing is now something I enjoy from the comfort of my own home, via this and many other blogs.
-I don’t have to go far to find stories or things to write about, because most of what appears here comes from my own thoughts and musings, however, becoming a writer is for me a play project that has blossomed into some really interesting projects over the past seven years since taking the course, and will enable me to turn out my very first book, something I have been wanting to do for quite some time.
+I don’t have to go far to find stories or things to write about.
+Most of what appears here comes from my own thoughts and musings, however, becoming a writer is for me a project that has blossomed into some really interesting plans over the past seven years since taking the course, and will enable me to turn out my very first book, something I have been wanting to do for quite some time.